engineerjoe440/selprotopy/README.md

 If you want to add features, or contribute yourself, feel free to open a pull-request.

 ### Contact Info:
+As mentioned in the [caution](https://github.com/engineerjoe440/selprotopy#warning-caution) above, this project is not associated with Schweitzer Engineering Laboratories (SEL) in any way, and as such, all contacts for questions, support, or other items should be directed to the resources listed here.

-For issues found in the source code itself, please feel free to open an [issue](https://github.com/engineerjoe440/selprotopy/issues), but for general inquiries and other contact, feel free to address Joe Stanley.
+For issues found in the source code itself, please feel free to open an [issue](https://github.com/engineerjoe440/selprotopy/issues), but for general inquiries and other contact, feel free to address Joe Stanley, the project maintainer.

 - [engineerjoe440@yahoo.com](mailto:engineerjoe440@yahoo.com)